 [Some further thoughts: I'm astonished by the amount of interest in this post--over 1,600 visits in the past two days.
 Then again, there really isn't anything very similar on-line--or if there is, I haven't found it--so if what I've written is useful, well, I'm happy.

 My one purpose in writing these guidelines was to help college students write to their professors with greater ease and maturity and a better sense of audience (instead of "i am a student in your class").
 They're guidelines for writing to a professor, any professor, in the absence of other guidelines.
-And they're meant to keep the e-mailer in the high esteem of any professor to whom he or she is writing.
+And they're meant to keep a student in the high esteem of any professor to whom that student is writing.

 Most of the reasoning behind the guidelines is omitted for concision.
 But I'll elaborate a little here.
 Why, for instance, write from a university account?
 A professor filtering spam will almost certainly also have a filter to okay mail from addresses from her or his "edu."
 So if you want your mail to get through, an "edu" account is a smart choice.
 Many schools require students to use those accounts for official school business already.
 Writing from an appropriate address is smart practice for the future too.
 (I always say something when I see a tacky or juvenile e-mail address on an otherwise polished student résumé.)